|

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-Last year I bought a very nice, but a little bit pricey, bottle of facial oil.
+Last year I bought a very nice, but a little bit pricey, bottle of face oil.
 I had never used a facial oil before to moisturise my skin.
 Whilst I had only heard good things about the stuff, it still felt wrong to use oil on my skin.
 Skin that had been prone to oiliness in my younger years.
 Within days, I realised that I needn’t worry.
 Facial oil is, in fact, a wondrous thing – and my skin felt amazing.
 It felt soft and moisturised, but not greasy, as I feared it might be.

-I’ve been trialling my own homemade facial oil over the last couple of months, and I am beyond happy with its performance, despite the simplistic ingredients.
+I’ve been trialling my own homemade face oil over the last couple of months, and I am beyond happy with its performance, despite the simplistic natural ingredients.
 I feel a little silly calling it a recipe when it’s just two ingredients but who says the best things have to be complicated?

-How To Make Homemade Facial Oil
+How To Make Natural Face Oil

 Ingredients